glaskawiec/optylizRecruitment/README.md

 ## :bookmark_tabs: Requirements

 *  Use React and Styled Components
+*  Do not use Bootstrap
+*  Use dynamic routing
+*  Create a fully functional menu
-*  Spend max 4 hours
+*  Spend max 6 hours
 *  Push code to Github
 *  Use PropType checking
 *  Use only some general package for animation like e.g. react-pose, react-transition-group, etc.